 End of the day this is a pretty good deal, and loaded with enough build-in features that you don’t have to worry about accessory upgrades.
 The HR-2 is certainly a beefier half rack and an American-made half rack, but you won’t walk away with an HR-2 with the same accessories for only $700.
 Not even close.

 Squat racks are just what they sound like.
 Some have pull-up bars, some don’t, and some are just two independent stands that offer nothing more than a way to get under a heavy bar for squats.
 Squat stands are much less expensive than half racks and power racks, but unless you already own a wall or ceiling mounted pull-up bar, I do suggest you spend a little extra to get stands with a pull-up bar; worth every penny.

 Rogue RML-3W Fold Back Wall Mount

-Fancy!
 You can finally fit a rack in your garage and still park your car at night.
-This rack is exactly what it looks like, a foldable, wall-mounted rack/stand.
+This rack is exactly what it looks like, a foldable, wall-mounted squat stand.
 It’s a Rogue Monster Lite (RML) so it’s made with beefy 3″x3″ 11-gauge steel, and it can be purchased in two different depths (21″ and 41″.)
-It only sticks out 5″ when folded up, and takes but a few moments to set it up for use.
+It only sticks out 5″ from the wall when folded up, and takes but a few moments to set it up for use.

-This is a really cool idea, and it’s also very affordable when compared to the only other rack on the market that folds away like this (the very over-priced PRX.)
+This is a really cool idea, and it’s also very affordable when compared to the vertically folding wall racks like the very over-priced PRX.
 It’s only $495 for the rack and you get J-cups, mounting brackets and hardware, detent pins, plastic feet, and a removable pull-up bar.
 It even has Westside hole spacing!
-The only thing you’ll need to buy separate is the spotter arms (assuming you want them.)
 There are some installation requirements, but you can check those out here.

 See a larger variety of wall-mounted folding racks here.